 It is recognised that the use of CCTV can be an important tool in the prevention of crime and disorder and preventing public nuisance.
 The Board supports the use of such systems and would encourage licence holders to make use of them.
-Where used, the system must be kept in good working order, all staff must be able to operate the system, and if the system allows, images must be kept for a minimum of one month and must be made available to the police or Licensing Standards Officer on request.
+Where used, the system must be kept in good working order, the Board believes that it is best practice that all staff must be able to operate the system, and if the system allows, images must be kept for a minimum of one month and must be made available to the police or Licensing Standards Officer on request.

-The Board expects all off sales premises to install a CCTV system within 12 months of the application for the premises licence being granted.
+The Board expects all new off sales premises to install a CCTV system before the sale of alcohol begins within 12 months of the application for the premises licence being granted.